Cosys-Lab/Cosys-AirSim/README.md

 The biggest difference is that this requires custom Unreal Engine!
 See [documentation](README.md#how-to-get-it) below.

 ## CoSys-Lab Modifications
-* Updated the Echo, (GPU)LiDAR sensors to be uncoupled from the vehicle and be placed as external world sensors.
+* Updated the camera, Echo and (GPU)LiDAR sensors to be uncoupled from the vehicle and be placed as external world sensors.
 * Added more camera sensor distortion features such as chromatic aberration, motion blur and lens distortion.
 * Updated Python [ROS implementation](docs/ros.md) with completely new implementation and feature set.
 C++ version is not supported.
 * Added various [random but deterministic dynamic object types and world configuration options](docs/dynamic_objects.md).